Timeline of the 2022 Russian invasion of Ukraine: 23 March

 A senior US defence official said that Ukrainian forces had pushed Russian forces back on the frontlines east of Kyiv.
 The official added that Russian forces were becoming more active in the eastern part of Ukraine in the Donbas area, saying they were "applying a lot more energy" in the Luhansk and Donetsk regions.

 24 March

-An explosion occurred onboard the Russian Navy's Saratov Alligator-class landing ship while the vessel was berthed in Berdiansk.
+An explosion occurred on board the Russian Navy's Saratov Alligator-class landing ship while the vessel was berthed in Berdiansk.
 Ukrainian forces stated that they hit the ship with a Tochka ballistic missile, but the cause of the explosion is yet to be verified.
 The two other landing ships accompanying the vessel quickly left the port, one of them on fire, and it is currently unknown whether they sustained any damage.

-Representative of the Russian Ministry of Defense Igor Konashenkov stated that by the morning of 24 March, the city of Izium was completely under the control of the Russian army.
+Representative of the Russian Ministry of Defense Igor Konashenkov stated that the city of Izium was completely under the control of the Russian army.
 This was later denied by Ukrainian officials.

 Ukrainian officials said that Russian forces had used phosphorus bombs.